Overview

 Learning Outcomes

-The student learning outcomes for majors within the Management Department are as follows:
+The student learning outcomes are as follows: